 In order to listen to or order these tapes, you will need the following from the bill history:

-Formal meetings are not routinely audio taped, but you may contact House and Senate Media to determine if a tape of a formal meeting exists.
+Formal meetings are not routinely recorded, but you may contact House and Senate Media to determine if a recording of a formal meeting exists.

-Audio recordings are available in tape or digital format depending on the legislative session.
-For some sessions, recordings are available in both tape and digital.
+Recordings are available in tape or digital format depending on the legislative session.
+For some sessions, recordings are available in both tape and digital formats.

 The House and Senate Journals are the official proceedings of the House of Representatives and Senate.
 To use the Journals, look up your bill number in the bill history index in the last volume of the journals for a particular session.
 Here you will find the actions on your bill and page numbers on which they occurred.
 If the bill was considered in both chambers, you will need to review bill history in both the House and Senate Journals.

 In general, House and Senate Journals do not contain printed debate on bills.
 Audio tapes are often the best resource for ascertaining the actual legislative discussion, but Journals may contain items of interest to researchers such as statements of legislative intent.

 On rare occasions, statements of legislative intent will be recorded into the House and the Senate Journals.
 Individuals who are compiling legislative intent should always check the House and Senate Journals rather than relying on a bill's actions to signal such a statement.
 In recent sessions, care has been taken to include references to statements of legislative intent in the list of actions on a bill, or bill history.
 Prior to the 75th Legislature, however, statements of intent were inconsistently reflected in the actions.

 House and Senate Journals for the 76th (1999) through 79th Legislature (2005) are available on Texas Legislature Online.
 Scanned journals from a selection of earlier sessions are available on the library's website.
 Hard copies of journals from all sessions are available at the Legislative Reference Library, law libraries around the state, and the Dallas and Houston public libraries.